- Apple Watch Series 7 vs. WHOOP Strap 4.0

 Additionally, I’ve come to the conclusion that most of the cheaper knockoffs of the Sport Loop don’t hold up as well as Apple’s first-party straps.
 However, if you want to learn more about alternatives to Apple’s fitness straps, check out this sports straps comparison article that I wrote a while back.

-As far as the WHOOP strap is concerned, I’m a huge fan of both the ProKnit and BaseKnit bands because they also offer excellent performance as far as fit and comfort are concerned.
+As far as the WHOOP strap is concerned, I’m a huge fan of both the ProKnit and SuperKnit bands because they also offer excellent performance as far as fit and comfort are concerned.

-The cool thing about WHOOP is that you can get longer versions of the ProKnit bands that fit over your forearm or biceps if you don’t want to wear WHOOP on your wrist.
+The cool thing about WHOOP is that you can get longer versions of its bands that fit over your forearm or biceps if you don’t want to wear WHOOP on your wrist.

-Apple offers two separate apps to interact with its wearable: the Watch app and the Fitness app.
-You can use the former to configure and customize your watch and the latter to gain limited insights into your fitness data.
+Apple offers two separate apps to interact with its wearable: the Apple Watch app and the Fitness app.
+You can use the Apple Watch app to configure and customize your watch and the Fitness app to gain limited insights into your fitness data.

 In fact, the Fitness app offers only a single screen that shows you a little bit of activity-related data.
 This includes your daily movement, exercise and standing goals; a list of recent workouts; activity trends; and recent awards.